dsaavedr/sudoku-app/readme.md

 ## Contribute

 All contributions are welcome!
+Feel free to create a Pull Request or submit an issue.

-## Run de project
+## Run the project

 - `npm install`
 - `npm start`

+This project uses Expo for simplicity.
+For viewing the app in mobile phones, you can use the Expo Go app.
+Check out their [docs](https://docs.expo.dev/) for more information.

 ## TODOs